Review · Other Supplements

 - Main risk

-- Binaural beats have limited, mixed evidence beyond mild relaxation; the sales page calls them 'proven,' which overstates the research
+- Binaural beats have limited, mixed evidence for anything beyond mild relaxation; the vendor's 'proven' claim is marketing, not science

 - Better use case

-- Curious meditators who want a cheap, low-commitment introduction to binaural beats across several themes
+- Curious meditators who want a cheap, low-commitment introduction to binaural beats and are willing to try several themes

 - Skip if

-- You want rigorous clinical proof — binaural beats are not a proven brain-enhancement technology, and these sessions promise more than the data support
+- You expect rigorous scientific evidence — binaural beats are not a proven brain-enhancement technology, and these programs make claims beyond what the data support

 - Evidence file